The best independent guide to Sintra

 Related articles: A second day in Sintra – Sintra’s secret sights

-Most tourists simply visit Sintra as a day trip but if you plan to spend two or three days exploring , it is worthwhile staying within the town.
-The main advantage of being based within Sintra is that the town can be explored once all the day-trippers and coach tours have left.
+If you plan to spend two or three days visiting Sintra, it is recommended to stay within the town, instead of travelling in from Lisbon each day.
+The main advantage of being based in Sintra is that the town can be enjoyed once the day-trippers and coach tours have left.

-The key national monuments of Sintra have extending opening hours, and this allows visiting before or after the daytime rush.
-Sintra has a fantastic range of hotels, with many are in keeping with the style and charm of the region.
+The key national monuments of Sintra have extending opening hours, allowing you to visit before or after the daytime rush.
+The town offers a fantastic range of hotels to choose from, with many of these in keeping with the style and charm of the region.

 The map below shows the location of hotels and rental rooms in Sintra, and by altering the date to your holiday, the map will display current prices:

-The historical reason is due to the slightly cooler climate that the hills of the Serra de Sintra provide.
+Historically, the reason was due to the slightly cooler climate that the hills of the Serra de Sintra provide.
 This enticed the nobility of Portugal to construct their summer residences here.
-During the 19th century, Sintra was a popular destination for Europe’s wealthy artisans and elite, who built elaborate mansions following the Romanticism style of architecture.
+During the 19th century, Sintra was a popular destination for Europe's wealthy artisans and elite, who built elaborate mansions following the Romanticism style of architecture.

 The Quinta da Regaleira